 You’re ready to draft your application and send it to email@example.com for feedback.
 Navigate to Application Forms for the specific forms you will need to fill out.
-An EFS coach will also schedule a time to meet with you should you want to discuss your application face to face.
+An EFS mentor will also schedule a time to meet with you should you want to discuss your application face to face.
 Once you are happy with your final draft, you are ready to submit!

 - Attend the Information Session (E1)